thinhngo-x/polyomino-tilings/README.md

 I may re-define the data structure for class polyomino, using Set of Point(x,y) instead, which is more logical and easier to manipulate in the exact cover problem

+### 21/01 commented by Thinh

+Added classes DancingLinks, DataObject and ColumnObject

+Not implemented ExactCover using DancingLinks.
+Need to add in later.